SirNoob97/OnlineStore/README.md

 The other microservices have their own README file that contains the commands to run the microservice using the spring-boot maven plugin.

-To run the application with Docker, use the run.sh script as the example below, you can use -h option to see the availables profiles and options
+To run the application with Docker, use the run.sh script as the example below, you can use -h option to see the availables profiles and options.

     ./run.sh build -a test -P test --shopping-service postgresql ./run.sh run -a test -P test --shopping-service postgresql

-This will take a couple of minutes because the script ensures the execution order by checking the services status
+This will take a couple of minutes because the script ensures the execution order by checking the services status.

-If you use this method you should use the respective ips of the microservices instead of "localhost"
+If you use this method you should use the respective ips of the microservices instead of "localhost".

 * PostgreSQL: 192.168.0.21
 * Config-Service: 192.168.0.2